GovReady/govready-q/Schema.md

 The `module-id` field specifies a module ID as it occurs in the `id` field of another YAML file, if referring to a module in the same directory as the YAML file containing this question.

+Here's an example of the `module` question type:

+	  - id: evidence
+	    title: Evidence
+	    type: module
+	    module-id: evidence
+	    prompt: |
+	      Provide evidence of your properly configured firewall, if possible.
+	    impute:
+	      - condition: not(have_other_dmz == 'ad_hoc_dmz')
+	        value: ~

 Changing the `module-id` is considered an incompatible change (see Updating Modules), and if the referenced Module's specification is changed on disk in an incompatible way with existing user answers, the Module in which the question occurs is also considered to have an incompatible change.
 Thus an incompatible change in a module triggers an incompatible change in any other Module that refers to it (and so on recursively).

 In document templates and impute conditions, the value of `module` questions is a dictionary of the answers to that module.
 For example, if `q5` is the ID of a question whose type is `module`, then `{{q5.q1}}` will provide the answer to `q1` within the module the user selected that answers `q5`.